rashmi-chauhan/baseline-assignment/README.md

 1. Clone this repo
 1. `yarn install`
+1. `yarn run develop:client`
-1. `yarn run develop`
+1. Open another terminal and execute `yarn run develop:api`
-1. Using your favorite debugger, attach to port 5858 to debug back-end code
+1. Using your favorite debugger, attach to port 5858 to debug API code
+1. Execute a GET on `http://localhost:9000/api/hello?name=me` in Postman to get a response from the Swagger API
-1. Open `http://localhost:3000` for the front-end and debug using Chrome DevTools
+1. Open `http://localhost:9001` for the front-end and debug using Chrome DevTools

 ## Developing